PraveenSridhar20/outlast-corona/README.md

 Source code and assets can be found here: https://drive.google.com/drive/folders/1orrx7hLAbdxcbKLe-9IeLvmzDJAs9KjL?usp=sharing

 Git lfs has upload quotas.
 Therefore files above 1gB can't be uploaded without paying an additional amount.
-The resources file in this game are over 1gB
+The resources file in this game are over 1gB.
+So I have pushed only the scripts for all elements in the game including the player controller, the enemy controller and the event systems